Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 In most people who have had an ischemic stroke, loss of function is usually greatest immediately after the stroke occurs.
 However, in about 15 to 20%, the stroke is progressive, causing greatest loss of function after a day or two.
 This type of stroke is called an evolving stroke.
 In people who have had a hemorrhagic stroke, function usually is lost progressively over minutes to hours.

 Over days to months, some function is usually regained because even though some brain cells die, others are only stressed and may recover.
 Also, certain areas of the brain can sometimes switch to the functions previously done by the damaged part—a characteristic called plasticity.
 However, the early effects of a stroke, including paralysis, can become permanent.
 Muscles that are not used usually become permanently spastic and stiff, and painful muscle spasms may occur.
 Walking, swallowing, pronouncing words clearly, and doing daily activities may remain difficult.
 Various problems with memory, thinking, attention, learning, or controlling emotions may persist.
 Depression, impairments in hearing or vision, or vertigo may be continuing problems.
-Control of bowel or bladder function may be permanently impaired.

 Complications of stroke